Many students find that managing money isn’t always easy. Here are six top tips to help you manage yours more successfully.

 Manage termly payments

-Many higher education students find it difficult to budget because loan and grant payments are made each term, whereas bills are often due monthly or weekly.
+Many higher education students find it difficult to budget because their loan and grant payments are made each term, whereas bills are often due monthly or weekly.
 This can often result in money running out towards the end of term.

 You can manage this by transferring your loan and grant payments into a savings account, then making monthly or weekly payments into your current account.
 This helps ensure you’re keeping money aside for later in the term, and you may even make a little bit of interest on your savings along the way.